abiemann/java-snippets/README.md

 + Parallel: use when optimizing for throughput, therefore your system will be able to process more requests, but stop-the-world pauses will be more noticeable.
 + Concurrent: use when optimizing for latency, therefore your system will produce more consistent, but slower results.

 On all the systems I've worked on, consistency is more important so I normally use the concurrent algorithm.
 The concurrent algorithm only works on the old generation, but the parallel algorithm will be defaulted for the new generation.

+ParNew collects the new generation.
+It is a copying collector which uses multiple GC threads.
+Concurrent Mark Sweep collects the tenured generation.
+Performs the following phases:
+  + Initial Mark (stop the world)
+  + Concurrent Marking
+  + Remark (stop the world)
+  + Concurrent Sweep
+  + Resetting

 To enable the concurrent algorithm use the flag:

 ```
 -XX:+UseConcMarkSweepGC